At-Tiri: Ottoman era

 "Many old and well-cut stones and broken fragments of a pillar were observed at this village, showing probably early Christian occupation.
 An old masonry birkeh and a large sarcophagus, for three bodies under one lid, was observed.
 Three-quarters of a mile to the south-east there is a dolmen on the side of the road of small dimensions."

 Modern era

-The village is noted for the At Tiri Incident: an April 1980 confrontation between the United Nations Interim Force in Lebanon (UNIFIL) and the South Lebanon Army in which three Irish Army soldiers were killed.
+The village is noted for the At Tiri Incident: an April 1980 confrontation between the United Nations Interim Force in Lebanon (UNIFIL) and the South Lebanon Army in which two Irish Army soldiers were killed.

 On July 23, during the 2006 Lebanon War, 3 civilians from At Tiri were killed while 13 others were wounded by Israel, as they were trying to flee the village.
 The Lebanese Red Cross in Tyre said ten vehicles carrying civilians and three or four motorcycles had been attacked by the IDF the same day making a total of forty-one injured (two critically), and three dead in attacks on convoys.

+It was one of the first villages attacked during the 2024 Israeli assault in September.

+Demographics

+In 2014 Muslims made up 99.72% of registered voters in At-Tiri.
+97.99% of the voters were Shiite Muslims.